Exclusive Offer: Enjoy Free CARA

 Exhaustion Stage

 Resources are depleted.
-Physical and mental health deteriorate.
-This is burnout—characterized by emotional exhaustion, cynicism, and reduced effectiveness.
+This is burnout — emotional exhaustion, cynicism, and reduced effectiveness.

 Common Sources of Chronic Stress in Modern Life

-Understanding your stress triggers is the first step to managing them.
-Modern life presents unique stressors that our ancestors never faced:
+Knowing your triggers is the first step to managing them.

 Work-Related Stress

-Job insecurity, heavy workload, long hours, lack of control, poor work-life balance, difficult colleagues or bosses, and constant connectivity expectations.
-Work stress is the leading source of stress for American adults.
+Job insecurity, heavy workload, and poor work-life balance.
+It's the leading source of stress for American adults.

 Financial Stress